joeldmyers/typescript-review/README.md

 use flags: `tsc src/index.ts --target = ES2017 (or ES2015)`
 for node: `tsc src/index.ts --target ES2017 --module commonjs` (to get CommonJS) to watch: `tsc src/indes.ts --watch`

+## tsconfig.json

+Adding `"declaration": true` to tsconfig generates a _type declaration file_ (.d.ts) that indicates specifics of all variable and function declarations.